aws/aws-cdk-rfcs/0000-template.md

 If you have tried and cannot think of any future possibilities, you may simply state that you cannot think of anything.

-# Unresolved questions

-Optional, but suggested for first drafts.
-What parts of the design are still TBD?